mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 QUIC is an experimental protocol built on top of UDP that is designed as replacement transport layer for HTTP.
 It's currently supported in Google Chrome only.

 A key feature of QUIC is support for multiple data streams.
 New data streams can be created implicitly by the client or server by increasing the channel id.
-Server initiated channels are even numbers, client channels are odd.

 The channel concept provide two key benefits:

-1) It avoids a connection handshake each time a new request is made.
+1. It avoids a connection handshake each time a new request is made.

-2) It eliminates head of line blocking between unrelated streams of data.
+2. It eliminates head of line blocking between unrelated streams of data.

-Unfortunately, while head of line blocking is eliminated across unrelated data streams, it still exists within each stream.
+Unfortunately, while head of line blocking is eliminated across unrelated data streams, it still exists _within_ each stream.

 # What about WebRTC?

 WebRTC is a collection of protocols that enable peer-to-peer communication between browsers for applications like audio and video streaming.

-Almost as a footnote, WebRTC supports a data channel which can be configured in unreliable mode, providing a way to send unreliable-unordered data from the browser.
+Almost as a footnote, WebRTC supports a data channel which can be configured in unreliable mode, providing a way to send and receive unreliable-unordered data from the browser.

 So why are games still stuck using WebSockets in 2017?

 The first reason is that WebRTC is extremely complex.
-This of course understandable, being designed primarily to support peer-to-peer communication between browsers, it is necessary to include STUN, ICE and TURN support for NAT traversal and packet forwarding in the worst case.
+This understandable, being designed primarily to support peer-to-peer communication between browsers, it is necessary for WebRTC to include STUN, ICE and TURN support for NAT traversal and packet forwarding in the worst case.

-The second reason is that WebRTC is designed primarily for peer-to-peer communication, but there is a trend away from peer-to-peer towards client/server for multiplayer games.
-In this context, game developers see support for NAT traversal and packet forwarding as unnecessary baggage.

-In short, while WebRTC make it easy to send unreliable-unordered data from one browser to another, it falls down when data needs to be sent between a browser and a dedicated server.
+The second reason is that there is a trend away from peer-to-peer towards client/server for multiplayer games and, in short, while WebRTC make it easy to send unreliable-unordered data from one browser to another, it falls down when data needs to be sent between a browser and a dedicated server.

 # Why not just let people send UDP?